Calcutta's love for books

 This trend is very disturbing to those of us who have grown up with the sensory pleasure of reading a physical book.
 While books retain their importance in some functional domains such as education, in others they have been almost totally discarded.
 One way of combating this disaster is by holding book fairs, the most famous being in Hamburg.
 The Calcutta book fair is the second biggest book fair in the world after Hamburg in terms of the number of visitors it attracts.

-The 35th annual Kolkata book fair is being held right now, from the 26th of January to the 6th of February 2011.
-The venue for this gala affair is Milan Mela, opposite Science City.
-It is a vibrant affair, the fields buzzing with excitement that the fair unerringly creates every year.
+The Book Fair is organised by a guild of publishers and booksellers and it is a vibrant affair, the fields buzzing with excitement that the fair unerringly creates every year.
 It attracts a footfall of more than two hundred thousand visitors every day and all these people are found to be hovering around, going from stall to stall laden with packets of books in their arms.

 Visiting the Book Fair and seeing the number of people swarming about the place in search of books is a sight of sheer joy, especially if you are one of the thousand book lovers in search of something good to read.
 The Book Fair shows us that all hope is not lost and that books retain their importance in society even today.